atomashpolskiy/bt/README.md

 git clone https://github.com/atomashpolskiy/bt.git
 ```

-2) Fetch and checkout dht-experimental (if you'd like to have DHT support)
+2) Checkout dht-experimental (if you'd like to have DHT support)
 ```
-git fetch
 git checkout dht-experimental
 ```